lamngue/full_stack_news_server/README.md

 # full_stack_news

 ## A Coding challenge for a company, this is a simple blog web application.
+Tech stack: React, Redux, Express.js and MySQL.
 ### Takeaways: There are some drawbacks to this project, as I have not encountered those yet:

 - The database querying part uses nested callbacks, which is a bad practice.